 Following the emergency patches, a report published by Eye Security on October 24th confirmed that exploitation of CVE-2025-59287 has been observed in the wild, after receiving an alert for an attack involving reconnaissance and suspected Hands On Keyboard activity.
 This was followed be secondary confirmation of observed exploitation by Huntress Labs.
 In the afternoon of October 24th, CISA added CVE-2025-59287 to the Known Exploited Vulnerabilities catalog, giving Federal agencies until November 14th, to ensure security patches are deployed.

-Given the publicly available PoC exploit code and reports of ongoing exploitation, organizations should immediately perform a business impact review to determine if they are vulnerable to CVE-2025-59287 and apply relevant security patches or mitigation steps as soon as possible. eSentire's Threat Intelligence team assesses with high confidence that exploitation attempts of CVE-2025-59287 will become more widespread in the near future.
+Given the publicly available PoC exploit code and observed exploitation, organizations should immediately perform a business impact review to determine if they are vulnerable to CVE-2025-59287 and apply relevant security patches or mitigation steps as soon as possible. eSentire's Threat Intelligence team assesses with high confidence that exploitation attempts of CVE-2025-59287 will become more widespread in the near future.

 References: